pallets/jinja/docs/templates.rst

 this template, it first locates the parent.
 The extends tag should be the first tag in the template.
 Everything before it is printed out normally and may cause confusion.
-For details about this behavior and how to take advantage of it, see :ref:`null-master-fallback`.
+For details about this behavior and how to take advantage of it, see :ref:`null-default-fallback`.
 Also a block will always be filled in regardless of whether the surrounding condition is evaluated to be true or false.